 If you are not sure of your seed date, then estimate it to the best of your ability.

-As long as you are in possession of wealth above the nisab threshold at the beginning and end of the zakat year, then zakat will be due, even if your wealth dipped below the nisab for some or most of the year.
+As long as you are in possession of wealth above the nisab threshold on your seed date, then zakat will be due, even if your wealth dipped below the nisab for some or most of the year.

-You pay zakat when the zakat year has elapsed, irrespective of when particular portions of your wealth came into your possession.
-Even if the cash came into your possession a day before the zakat year had elapsed, you would have to pay zakat on it the following day.
+You pay zakat on your personal seed date, irrespective of when particular portions of your wealth came into your possession.
+Even if the cash came into your possession a day before your seed date, you would have to pay zakat on it the following day.